department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 layout: page-breadcrumbs.html
 title: Agent Orange Exposure
 display_title: Agent Orange
-description: Find out if you can get VA disability benefits if you have an illness believed to be caused by contact with Agent Orange during your military service.
+description: Learn about VA disability compensation and other benefits for Veterans with illnesses related to Agent Orange exposure during the Vietnam War or in certain related jobs.
+Find out if you may have had contact with this toxic chemical, and how to file a claim for compensation.
 plainlanguage: 10-21-16 certified in compliance with the Plain Writing Act
 template: detail-page
 children: disabilityConditionsAgentOrange